sirion34/sirion34/README.md

 ### 🎓 Education

-- I'm currently pursuing a master's degree in applied mathematics and physics from [Moscow University of Physics and Technology](https://mipt.ru/english/),
+- I'm currently pursuing a master's degree in applied mathematics and physics from [Moscow Institute of Physics and Technology](https://mipt.ru/english/),
 - I study phase transitions in polymers at INEOS RAS,
 - [Deep Learning School](https://en.dlschool.org/) attender,
-- Applied Mathematics and Physics bachelor from [Moscow University of Physics and Technology](https://mipt.ru/english/).
+- Applied Mathematics and Physics bachelor from [Moscow Institute of Physics and Technology](https://mipt.ru/english/).

 ### 💎 BIO